Great White Shark Conservation

 Day 15 - Final Day:

-This is your final day and you will leave the project site to go back to Cape Town to transfer to the airport for an evening return flight, or commence independent travel plans.
+This is your final day and you will leave the project site to go back to Cape Town to transfer to the airport for an evening return flight or commence independent travel plans.

 Free-time activities

-On days where you can’t go out to sea (as this shark conservation project is completely dependent on weather and sea conditions), you will be taken on various excursions.
-These include wine tasting, a visit to the penguins at Boulders Beach or a trip to Cape Agulhas, the southernmost point of Africa.
+On days when you can’t go out to sea (as this shark conservation project is completely dependent on weather and sea conditions), you will be taken on various excursions as part of the project.
+These include wine tasting, a visit to the penguins at Boulders Beach or a trip to Cape Agulhas, the ...

 Requirements